-6 Must-Know Tips for Giving a Presentation in a Foreign Language Posted by meaghan on Oct 14, 2013 in Language Learning
+6 Must-Know Tips for Giving a Presentation in a Foreign Language Posted by meaghan on Oct 14, 2013 in Archived Posts

 Speaking in a foreign language can be a challenge in and of itself—giving a presentation in a foreign language makes that challenge even more…. well, challenging.
 Whether you’re presenting to your classmates, your co-workers, or your community, you’ll want to practice a little harder than normal.
 These tips will help you perfect your presentation, leaving minds blown rather than tongues tied.

 Scripting yourself is a terrible idea for any presentation, regardless of language.
 It doesn’t make for a very compelling or natural presentation, and you might panic if you forget or veer away from your script, especially if it’s in another language!